Āpiha Ope Tauā

 Some trades differ in their age requirements, and may require you to have NCEA credits in specific subjects or a tertiary degree.

-After the JOIC, cadets are posted to Waiouru Army Camp for 11 months to complete the New Zealand Commissioning Course and be commissioned as an officer in the New Zealand Army.
+New officer cadets are posted to Waiouru Training Facility to complete the 12-month New Zealand Commissioning Course, and graduate as an officer in the New Zealand Army.

 NCEA Level 2 with a minimum of 12 credits in English is required for this job.
-Useful subjects include construction and mechanical technologies, digital technologies, mathematics, physical education and physics.
+Useful subjects include English, maths, science, engineering, history, languages, physical education and technology subjects.

 Army officers need to be: